Islandora/documentation/docs/user-documentation/glossary.md

 Contrast: [Configuration](#configuration)

 In [Drupal](#drupal), your content is the total set of things that have been created or uploaded "as content" in your website.
-This includes all [content entities](#content-entities) - the actual nodes, media, files, taxonomy terms, etc, but does not include anything that is [configuration](#configuration).
+This includes all [content entities](#content-entity) - the actual nodes, media, files, taxonomy terms, etc, but does not include anything that is [configuration](#configuration).
 Content can be exported and imported, but only between sites with exactly the same configuration.

-Sometimes, "Content" is used to refer to [Nodes](#nodes) but not other content entities.
+Sometimes, "Content" is used to refer to [Nodes](#node) but not other content entities.
 This is the case when creating a new [View](#view) and one of the options is to make a view of "Content".

 ## Content entity
 See also: [Content](#content)

 Contrast: [Configuration entity](#configuration-entity)

 In [Drupal](#drupal), content entities are the actual [nodes](#node), [media](#media), [taxonomy terms](#taxonomy-term), users, comments, and files that you've created on your site.
 For example, you may have 223 nodes, 534 media, 1000 taxonomy terms, 14 users, and 535 files in your site - those counts represent the numbers of content entities present in your site.
 "Node", "Media", "Taxonomy term" etc. are the high-level "types" of content entities.
-Some of these types have sub-types which are called [bundles](#bundles).
+Some of these types have sub-types which are called [bundles](#bundle).

-Content entities should not be confused with [content types](#content-types), which are [bundles](#bundles) of [nodes](#nodes), and are part of a site's [configuration](#configuration).
+Content entities should not be confused with [content types](#content-type), which are [bundles](#bundle) of [nodes](#node), and are part of a site's [configuration](#configuration).

 ## Content model
 Deprecated concept used in Islandora Legacy; see [Islandora Model](#islandora-model).

 ## Content type
 A type of [Node](#node).
-Content types are the "[bundles](#bundle)" of Nodes, which are a type of [Content Entity](#content-entity in [Drupal](#drupal).
+Content types are the "[bundles](#bundle)" of Nodes, which are a type of [Content Entity](#content-entity) in [Drupal](#drupal).
 A content type importantly defines a set of [fields](#field) and how they are displayed.
 While a content type describes a type of content entity, the information that makes up the content type itself is all part of your site's [configuration](#configuration).

 The standard Drupal Content types are 'Article' and 'Basic page'. _Islandora Starter Site_ adds 'Repository Item' as a Content type, defining metadata fields typically used to describe digital resources.
 You can easily create your own content types.